Updated: Apr 19

 The particular path each person pursues is dependent on how God uniquely designed them.
 As their mentor, realize that their past can have some impact on their perception of what success is and whether they can achieve it.
 They will need encouragement, a healthy dose of reality (you’re not going to be a rap producer and it takes a degree from a major university to become a sports journalist), and most of all, see a belief in you that they can do it.
 Knowing when to encourage, when to give a dose of reality, a loving kick in the pants, and what direction to point them in takes discernment.
 It’s important at this point to remember our scripture for the week:

 Isaiah 55: 8-9: 8 “For My thoughts are not your thoughts, and your ways are not My ways.”
 This is the Lord’s declaration.
 9 “For as heaven is higher than earth, so My ways are higher than your ways, and My thoughts than your thoughts.

 The Lord has a plan and a purpose for each one of us.
-Those plans may be very different from those He has for you and I. Knowing your Driver well and seeking God daily for wisdom and discernment will provide you with the foundation for your Driver to be truly successful by becoming all that God wants him to be.
+Those plans may be very different from those He has for you and I. Knowing your young dad well and seeking God daily for wisdom and discernment will provide you with the foundation for him to be truly successful by becoming all that God wants him to be.